007chiragshah/tucana/Architecture_Overview.md

  7. **Monitoring**:

-  - We are using different dashboards like kubernetes dashboard, Grafana Dashboard, Loki Dashboard for different monitoring purpose.
+  - Central Hub uses different dashboards like kubernetes dashboard, Grafana Dashboard, Loki Dashboard for different monitoring purpose.
     - **Kubernetes Dashboard**:
       - We used kubernetes dashboard in our infra setup to monitor the health, cluster state, logs, performance of all the kubernetes resources like pods, jobs, deployment, replicaset, services etc.
     - **Loki Dashboard**:
-      - We are using loki dashboard to display the audit related logs and pod related logs.
+      - Central Hub uses loki dashboard to display the audit related logs and pod related logs.
     - **Grafana Dashboard**:
-      - We are using Grafana dashboard to show color coded visulisation of the different alerts coming from the prometheus with the different views of the current alert. its status, also with the table formate.
+      - Central Hub uses Grafana dashboard to show color coded visulisation of the different alerts coming from the prometheus with the different views of the current alert. its status, also with the table formate.

  8. **Ingres Loadbalancer**: